kisakova/documentation/completeReference/overview/CustomersOverview.rst

 .. begin

-In a B2B selling platform, tracking the sales progress and easy integration with the CRM system is a must have option.
-As OroCommerce is bundled with OroCRM, tracing the purchases of the company and company groups may be helpful for planning future sales and segmenting the existing ones.

-In OroCommerce, customer is a group of buyers who represent the same business organization.
-You can do the following:

-* Register individual buyers as `customer users </user-guide/customer/customer-users.html>`_ and assign them `roles </user-guide/customer/customer-roles-and-permissions.html>`_ that define level of permissions and access to the actions and data in OroCommerce Front.

-* `Assign price lists </user-guide/pricing>`_ that shall be visible to a customer buyers.

-* Organize customers into `customer groups </user-guide/customer/customer-groups.html>`_ and share the price lists, payment and tax-related settings between several customers.

-* View requests for quote, quotes, and orders made by customer users.

-* Add notes and attachments to communicate information about the customer that is important for customer configuration.
+In OroCommerce terminology, customers are companies who buy your products using OroCommerce front store.

+Customer users act on behalf of the company and may have a limited set of permissions in OroCommerce, depending on their function in the customer organization.
+You can manage customer users and roles in the OroCommerce administration interface (see `Managing Customer Users <../../completeReference/Customers/CustomerUsers>`_ and `Managing Customer Roles <../../completeReference/Customers/CustomerUserRoles>`_ for more information), or you can delegate this function to the customer who will access user and role management in the OroCommmerce front store (see `Delegating Users and Role Management to the Customer <../../completeReference/Customers/delegate>`_ for more information).

+You can assign dedicated sales representatives to support the company purchase process.
+They can `assign custom price lists <../../user-guide/pricing>`_ that are visible to a customer users on the OroCommerce web front instead of the standard prices enabled generally.
+Assinged sales people can assist with requests for quote, quotes, and orders made by customer users.
+Sales people can `add notes <../../completeReference/commonActions/add-notes>`_ and `attachments <../../completeReference/commonActions/add-attachments>`_ to share additional information about the customer, their needs or any related information.

+You can set specific payment term that matches the payment terms agreement with the company, and label with a tax code that impacts the method of tax calculation in the customer order (e.g. a special tax code should be used for tax-excempt companies, to discard any tax during the chackout).
+For more information, please see `Managing Customers <../../completeReference/Customers/Customers>`_ section.

+When several divisions of a company are using OroCommerce, you can organize them into the two lever organization structure using the parent customer option.
+Parent company aggregates information from its children, which may be convenient for monitoring and controlling divisions activities.
+For more information, please see `Managing Customer Hierarchy <../../completeReference/Customers/Customers/organize>`_ section.

+Companies may be organized into groups to simpify sharing configuration, payment and tax-related settings, and price lists among multiple customers, for example those with the same service level.
+See `Managing Customer Groups <../../completeReference/Customers/CustomerGroups>`_ for more information.